Published 22:28 IST, May 17th 2023

 Advertisement

 In 1995, all border controls between Russia and Belarus were removed.
-Russia and Belarus have an alliance agreement under which Kremlin subsidizes Belarusian economy, via loans and discounted Russian oil and gas.
-Russia has previously used Belarus, an economically dependent ally, as a springboard to send troops and missiles into war in Ukraine.
+Russia and Belarus have an alliance agreement under which the Kremlin subsidizes the Belarusian economy, via loans and discounted Russian oil and gas.
+Russia has previously used Belarus, an economically dependent ally, as a springboard to send troops and missiles into the war in Ukraine.

 Advertisement

-Checks by Belarusian border service began May 5, but Belarusian authorities did not comment on this development until Wednesday.
+Checks by the Belarusian border service began May 5, but Belarusian authorities did not comment on this development until Wednesday.

 Advertisement

-Under Russia's new rules, signed into law last month, anyone served an electronic summons is banned from leaving country before appearing at an enlistment office.
+Under Russia's new rules, signed into law last month, anyone served an electronic summons is banned from leaving the country before appearing at an enlistment office.

 22:28 IST, May 17th 2023